summerinthecity/heatwavemap/doc/report.md

 Geometry of all local municipalities 'gemeenten' and neighborhoods 'buurten' of the Netherlands.
 Additional demographics from CBS are included.

-##  Digitale Kleuren Luchtfoto Nederland 2008 [(DKLN2008)](http://www.bestel3d.nl/nl/en/data/dkln-imagery), Copyright Eurosense B.V.,2008
+## Digitale Kleuren Luchtfoto Nederland 2008
+website: [(DKLN2008)](http://www.bestel3d.nl/nl/en/data/dkln-imagery), Copyright Eurosense B.V.,2008

 Aerial photos of the Netherlands, in full color (RGB) and infrared.
 Taken mostly during summer, in the same year (2006?).
 There are some areas taken later in the year, with notably lower NDVI.
 However, because of the ndvi does not drop below the cut-off used, the effect on the urban fraction map is minimal.